 This programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
 The only difference is that students apply directly via UCAS to the school or alliance.
 Candidates will still attend the same university lectures.

-Click here to search for full details of the Maths course
+Click here full details of the Maths course